US Japan trade deal levels beef playing field

 AUSTRALIA'S reign as the largest supplier of beef to Japan could be coming to an end with a trade deal announced this week likely to see our tariff advantage over the United States eliminated.

-The US Office of Trade reported a deal was reached with Japan involving agriculture, industrial goods and the digital trade.
-Tariffs on fresh and frozen beef and pork from the US would be reduced.
+The US Office of Trade reported a deal was reached with Japan that would reduce tariffs on fresh and frozen beef and pork from the US.

-Analysts said the deal could be effective as early as January and is believed to give the US the same arrangements on beef as countries in the Trans-Pacific Partnership Agreement signed last year.
+Analysts said the deal could be effective as early as January and is believed to give the US the same arrangements on beef as countries in the Trans-Pacific Partnership (TPP) agreement signed last year.

 It was worth more than A$2.4 billion last year, with more than 300,000 tonnes shipped.